reqnroll/Reqnroll/docs/Execution/Test-Results.md

 # Test Results

-When SpecFlow tests are executed, the execution engine processes the test steps, executing the necessary test logic and either finishing successfully or failing for various reasons.
+When Reqnroll tests are executed, the execution engine processes the test steps, executing the necessary test logic and either finishing successfully or failing for various reasons.

 ## Test Passes